-My Sound Engineering lecturer back in the first year of college, a giant named Ari who is about 100 times my size, would often jokingly greet me with a smack on my skinny shoulder and a loud "Hello, Cloth Ears!".
+My first intro into audio ear training all started back when my Sound Engineering lecturer back in the first year of college, a giant named Ari who is about 100 times my size, would often jokingly greet me with a smack on my skinny shoulder and a loud "Hello, Cloth Ears!".
 This did however, apart from sending me flying over the cheap Behringer desk in the Pro Tools studio, make me realize - he had a point.
 I couldn't tell 1kHz from 100Hz if my life depended on it back then.
 That had to change!

 Fast forward to three years later and, at the end of my studies, I was of